-- (e) CTE exercise is conducted towards the end of each semester, or at a time that suits the needs of individual courses and course teachers.
-It is an anonymous exercise that students are not required to provide their personal information. - (f) The design of the CTE questionnaire is to cater for the evaluation of learning and teaching for lectures only and it is normally not applicable to evaluate tutorials, seminars and laboratory sessions of courses. - (g) CTE is also not applicable to courses without lecture teaching, such as Practicum and Capstone Project.
-Feedback from these courses can be collected through other channels, including the SSCGs, PT, formal and informal meetings with students and practicum partners. - (h) In case of co-teaching, i.e., with more than one teacher teaching the lecture, all teachers are evaluated in the CTE exercise.

-5.17 School Level: Staff-Student Consultative Group (SSCG) Meetings

-(a) Meetings of SSCG are arranged at least once every semester to provide a forum between SDs, PLs, teaching staff and students on issues concerning learning, teaching and learning support.
+(e) CTE exercise is conducted towards the end of each semester, or at a time that suits the needs of individual courses and course teachers.
+It is an anonymous exercise that students are not required to provide their personal information.

+- (f) The design of the CTE questionnaire is to cater for the evaluation of learning and teaching for lectures only and it is normally not applicable to evaluate tutorials, seminars and laboratory sessions of courses. - (g) CTE is also not applicable to courses without lecture teaching, such as Practicum and Capstone Project.
+Feedback from these courses can be collected through other channels, including the SSCGs, PT, formal and informal meetings with students and practicum partners. - (h) In case of co-teaching, i.e., with more than one teacher teaching the lecture, all teachers are evaluated in the CTE exercise. - 5.20 School Level: Staff-Student Consultative Group (SSCG) Meetings - (a) Meetings of SSCG are arranged at least once every semester to provide a forum between SDs, PLs, teaching staff and students on issues concerning learning, teaching and learning support.
 SSCG can be a means of enhancing the quality of students' own learning experiences.
-These formal meetings can be supplemented by informal meetings with students to explore issues related to how best to improve College provision.

-5.18 College Level: Student Surveys and Others

-- (a) New Student Survey is conducted annually by the SAO to help with the College's planning of student services and deployment of resources.
-Information collected includes students' personal particulars choice of education, expectations on the College, and self-assessment of abilities and psychological status. - (b) Focus Group Interviews for New Entrants are conducted by the SAO to collect data on new students' needs and difficulties in adapting to the study mode in higher education with the aim of helping them to better get used to the new learning environment and programme requirements at TWC.

-- (c) An annual Graduate Survey is conducted by the SAO to evaluate students' learning experience in the College, the percentage of graduates who pursue further studies and the percentage of graduates who join the workforce. - (d) Student Representation: There are student representatives sitting on the College's committees at different levels (including the College Council (CC), AB, Academic Regulations Committee (ARC), QAC and STUAC).
+These formal meetings can be supplemented by informal meetings with students to explore issues related to how best to improve College provision. - 5.21 College Level: Student Surveys and Others - (a) New Student Survey is conducted annually by the SAO to help with the College's planning of student services and deployment of resources.
+Information collected includes students' personal particulars choice of education, expectations on the College, and self-assessment of abilities and psychological status. - (b) Focus Group Interviews for New Entrants are conducted by the SAO to collect data on new students' needs and difficulties in adapting to the study mode in higher education with the aim of helping them to better get used to the new learning environment and programme requirements at TWC. - (c) An annual Graduate Survey is conducted by the SAO to evaluate students' learning experience in the College, the percentage of graduates who pursue further studies and the percentage of graduates who join the workforce. - (d) Student Representation: There are student representatives sitting on the College's committees at different levels (including the College Council (CC), AB, Academic Regulations Committee (ARC), QAC and STUAC).
 Student representatives are always encouraged to give their opinions and suggestions regarding academic and non-academic matters. - (e) Students' Opinions to the Management: Where appropriate, students may convey their views by writing to the President, their SDs, PLs or the Registrar, who will respond to students promptly.

-Internal Learning Programme Re-accreditation/Re-validation (Re-ILPA/Re-ILPV) and Learning Programme Re-accreditation (Re-LPA)
+Internal Re-validation for Programme/ Programme Area and Internal Re-accreditation for Programme

-5.19 Internal Learning Programme Re-accreditation (Re-ILPA) (for programmes seeking re-accreditation under the College's PAA status) and external Re-LPA (for programmes seeking re-accreditation by the HKCAAVQ), are cyclic evaluations of an accredited learning programme to determine whether the programme continues to meet the stated objectives, and deliver the programme that meets the accreditation and QF standards as determined at the previous internal or external (re-)accreditation.
-Both re-ILPA and re-LPA emphasise on improvements and outcomes since the ILPA/LPA or the last re-LPA/re-ILPA.
+5.22 Internal Re-accreditation (Re-IA) (for programmes seeking re-accreditation under the College's PAA status) and external Re-LPA (for programmes seeking re-accreditation by the HKCAAVQ), are cyclic evaluations of an accredited programme to determine whether the programme continues to meet the stated objectives, and deliver the programme that meets the accreditation and QF standards as determined at the previous internal or external (re-)accreditation.
+Both re-IA and re-LPA emphasise on improvements and outcomes since the IA/LPA or the last re-IA/re-LPA.